croco22/CapstoneProjectTDS/README.md

 # Q&A Dataset Generation and Evaluation

-Capstone Project for the couse "Topics in Data Science" in WS 2024/25.<br>
+Capstone Project for the couse "Topics in Data Science" in WS 2024/25.

-Contributers: Philipp Landeck, Annelie Friedl & Sebastian Leipold.
+**Contributors**: Philipp Landeck, Annelie Friedl & Sebastian Leipold.

 ## Overview
 This project involves creating and evaluating a Question & Answering (Q&A) dataset based on questionnaires provided by snapADDY.
 Key tasks include dataset generation, model evaluation using pre-trained Q&A models, and documentation.

 ## Main Tasks
 1. **Generate Q&A Dataset**
    - Use techniques like:
      - Chatbots (e.g., ChatGPT) or APIs (e.g., HuggingFace).
      - Deep learning models (RoBERTa, DistilBERT).